luckysama/GMM2D/README.md

 ![menu](Images/menu.png)

 The menu contains options for creating random uniform data, random Gaussian data, showing the distributions from which this data was sampled, and running a HGMM fit.
 It contains the following options:
 * `Generate Random Data`: Generates points across the screen according to a uniform distribution.
-The number of points is specified by the "Generated Points" configuration setting.
+The number of points is specified by the `Generated Points` configuration setting.
 This option can be pressed multiple times to generates multiple batches of points.

 ![random_data](Images/random_data.png)

 * `Generate Gaussian Data`: Generates points from multiple gaussian distributions.
 The mean vector and covariance matrix of these Gaussians are random within reasonable limits.
-The number of points generated is also specified by the "Generated Points" configuration setting, and the number of Gaussian distributions from which these points are generated is determined by the "Sample Gaussians" configuration setting.
+The number of points generated is also specified by the `Generated Points` configuration setting, and the number of Gaussian distributions from which these points are generated is determined by the `Sample Gaussians` configuration setting.
 Multiple batches of points can be generated as well.

 ![gaussian_data](Images/gaussian_data.png)